Cosmological perturbations and gravitational waves in the general Einstein-vector theory: Conclusion

 The general Einstein-vector theory~\cite{Geng:2015kvs} is an extension of Einstein-Maxwell theory that introduces a mass term and additional couplings between the vector field $A_{\mu}$ and curvature tensors.
 As a result, the extended theory no longer possesses the $U(1)$ gauge symmetry associated with the vector field.
 However, an approximate and emergent gauge symmetry can arise at the linear perturbative level on backgrounds in which $\bar{A}$ vanishes.
 This emergent symmetry has negligible experimental or observational consequences in the solar system.
 By contrast, on large scales or in cosmological settings, it can give rise to a variety of nontrivial effects that may be testable by future observations.
 In the context of cosmic evolution, the vector field can play a role of the inflaton, and there exist solutions in which the inflaton vanishes at late times~\cite{Geng:2015kvs}.
 Moreover, the general Einstein-vector theory is an intriguing candidate for explaining dark energy and dark matter.
 The distinctive features of this theory also lead to a rich spectrum of GW phenomena.
 Consequently, studying this theory provides an important theoretical framework for future cosmological observations and GW detection.

-In this paper, we investigated the stability and GW properties in the four-dimensional general Einstein-vector theory in a cosmological background.
-We first showed that, within a homogeneous and isotropic cosmological spacetime, the scalar, vector, and tensor perturbations decouple from each another after performing the standard SVT decomposition.
-As a result, these three classes of perturbations can be analyzed independently, which greatly simplifies the study.
-Under the assumption $|\beta_{1}|,|\beta_{2}|,|\beta_{4}|\ll 1$, we then analyzed the ghost, Laplacian, and tachyonic stability conditions at the linear perturbative level.
-Our results indicate that, in addition to matter perturbations, the theory admits at most six dynamical degrees of freedom: two tensor, two vector, and two scalar modes.
-In certain regions of the parameter space, however, the scalar sector is reduced to a single dynamical degree of freedom or even becomes nondynamical.
-For the tensor perturbations, the stability conditions are readily satisfied.
+{In this paper, we investigated the stability and GW properties of the four-dimensional general Einstein-vector theory on a cosmological background.
+Under the assumption $|\beta_{1}|,|\beta_{2}|,|\beta_{4}|\ll 1$, we analyzed the stability using the Hamiltonian formalism at the linear perturbative level, where stability requires the Hamiltonian to be positive definite.
+For the tensor perturbations, the stability conditions can be readily satisfied.
 For the vector perturbations, stability requires $\beta_{2}\le 0$ when $\bar{A}\ne 0$.
-For the scalar perturbations, unless no dynamical scalar degree of freedom is present, instabilities are unavoidable at small wavenumbers $|\vec{k}|$ when $\bar{A}\ne 0$.
-The main results were summarized in Tables~\ref{tensor-conclusion-181017},~\ref{vector-conclusion-181017}, and~\ref{scalar-conclusion-181017}.
-Note that the stability conditions for the scalar perturbations listed in Table~\ref{scalar-conclusion-181017} are necessary but not sufficient, as they do not incorporate the additional constraints from Laplacian and tachyonic stability.
+The scalar sector exhibits a significantly richer structure.
+For the parameter subspace $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$), the full stability conditions generally cannot be satisfied unless the plane-wave condition is additionally imposed.
+By contrast, for the parameter subspace $\bar{A}\ne 0$ and $\beta_{1}=\beta_{4}=0$, as well as for the parameter subspace $\bar{A}= 0$ and $Q_{\bar{A}}=0$, the theory contains only one dynamical scalar degree of freedom associated with matter perturbations, with the stability condition $\bar{p}_{m,n} \ge 0$.
+For the parameter subspace $\bar{A}= 0$ and $Q_{\bar{A}}\ne 0$, besides one matter dynamical degree of freedom, the theory possesses an extra dynamical scalar degree of freedom originating from the gravitational sector.
+In this case, stability further requires $Q_{\bar{A}} > 0$.
+The main results are summarized in Tables~\ref{tensor-conclusion-181017},~\ref{vector-conclusion-181017}, and~\ref{scalar-conclusion-181017}.
+Note that the stability conditions for the scalar perturbations listed in Table~\ref{scalar-conclusion-181017} are necessary but not sufficient, as they are obtained in the small-scale limit. }